 Check out Community Health Charities’ library of campaign resources to help engage your employees and advance the causes you care about.
-This month’s featured resource is Grand-ola Wrappers: thank your employees who support workplace giving campaigns with granola bars in grand-ola wrappers celebrating their compassion, commitment, and dedication.
+This month’s featured resource is our Coupon Book: Incentivize campaign participation by rewarding employees with a coupon of appreciation.
+Determine incentives to offer, customize the coupon template, and share with your employees.

 For more details and to explore the rest of our campaign tools, ideas, and guidelines, check out our Campaign Resources.

 Our charity partners are working to save lives and turn these statistics around.

 - Jude Children’s Research Hospital is leading the way the world understands, treats, and defeats childhood cancer and other life-threatening diseases.

 - American Cancer Society’s mission is to save lives, celebrate lives, and lead the fight for a world without cancer.

 - Leukemia and Lymphoma Society is working to cure leukemia, lymphoma, Hodgkin’s disease and myeloma, and improve the quality of life of patients and their families.

 - Susan G. Komen saves lives by meeting the most critical needs in our communities and investing in breakthrough research to prevent and cure breast cancer.